nrkno/dotnetskolen/README_EN.md

 ##### Implementation of isChannelValid

-Before we run the tests again, we define the shell for `isChannelValid` in `Domain.fs`:
+Before we run the tests again, we define the outline for `isChannelValid` in `Domain.fs`:

 ```f#
     let isChannelValid (channel: string) : bool =